arminc/k8s-platform-lcm/README.md

 ### Nice to have

-* Scan image with Xray instead of only getting the report
 * Specify `ALL` as an option for namespaces, it should find all namespaces and look at all of them
 * Use Clair as a vulnerabilitie scanning option